firstlookmedia/gpgsync/BUILD.md

 Now install pip, if you don't already have it: `sudo easy_install pip`

-And install py2app using pip3: `sudo pip3 install py2app`
+And install py2app using pip3: `sudo pip3 install py2app pycurl`

 ## Linux distributions